Which Of The Following Is True Of The

 • Reproducibility: Scientific findings must be reproducible.
 Other researchers should be able to repeat the experiments or observations and obtain similar results.
 This ensures the reliability and validity of the findings.

 • Objectivity: Scientists strive for objectivity, minimizing bias in the design, execution, and interpretation of research.
-While complete objectivity is an ideal, scientists utilize various techniques to mitigate bias, such as blind studies and rigorous statistical analysis.
+While complete objectivity is an ideal, scientists use various techniques to mitigate bias, such as blind studies and rigorous statistical analysis.

 Stages of the Scientific Method: A Detailed Exploration